milvus-io/milvus/tests/python_client/README.md

    self.collection_schema_wrap = ApiCollectionSchemaWrapper()
    self.field_schema_wrap = ApiFieldSchemaWrapper()
    ```
    - Pass the parameters with corresponding encapsulated methods when calling the interface you need to test on.
-As shown below, align all parameters with those in PyMilvus ORM interfaces except for `check_task` and `check_items`.
+As shown below, align all parameters with those in PyMilvus interfaces except for `check_task` and `check_items`.
    ```
    def init_partition(self, collection, name, description="", check_task=None, check_items=None, **kwargs)
    ```